Henry Wallace McLeod

 Flight Lieutenant Henry Wallace McLeod DSO, DFC and Bar (17 December 1915 – 27 September 1944) was a Canadian fighter pilot and flying ace with the Royal Canadian Air Force during the Second World War.
 He achieved a total of 21 enemy aircraft destroyed, three probably destroyed, and 11 damaged, and one shared damaged.
-McLeod scored 13 of kills during the Battle of Malta, earning the nickname "The Eagle of Malta".
+McLeod scored 13 kills during the Battle of Malta, earning the nickname "The Eagle of Malta".

 Early life

 Henry McLeod was born in Regina, Saskatchewan to James Archibald McLeod, and Hannah Elizabeth McLeod on 17 December 1915.

 James McLeod was from Brooklyn, Nova Scotia and went to Acadia University.
 At the time of James' death, long after World War II, he was reputed to be the oldest living graduate of Acadia.
 McLeod's mother, Hannah, died from Spanish flu, during the pandemic, when he was three.
 McLeod was an average student, never excelling, but always managing pass grades.
 From a young age he had a reputation as a fast learner.

 McLeod began his military career in 1928, serving with the 5th Saskatchewan Regiment and Regina Rifle Regiment until 1934.
 McLeod joined the Royal Canadian Air Force on 2 September 1940.
 He graduated from training on 1 April 1941 and arrived in Great Britain on 9 May 1941, attending 57 OTU.